latest nhpb_banner 1__compressed2

 Places that help with paying rent in Los Angeles

-The financial assistance/grant program provides various forms of rent and housing assistance for people in need who live in the City of Los Angeles.
-Services offered by the Cathedral include rent payment as well as various other types of temporary financial aid.
+Cathedral of Our Lady of the Angels Charity Program, which is based in Los Angeles and can be reached at (213) 680-5283, provides people in the surrounding zip codes with assistance The grant program provides various forms of rent and housing assistance for people in who live in the City of Los Angeles.
+All support is temporary.
 Money is offered to people who can’t pay a full months worth of their rent.
 It is not a charity program, and people need to be able to get back on track after the hardship ends.

 Housing Authority of the City of Los Angeles (HACLA) - Is located at 2600 Wilshire Blvd., Los Angeles, CA 90057.
 Phone number 213-252-2500.
 This public agency is the largest housing authority in California and the nation.
-Programs run by it include Project Based Voucher, Shelter Plus Care, Moderate Rehab, rent subsidized low income housing and others.
+Programs run by it include Project Based Voucher, Shelter Plus Care, Moderate Rehab, rent subsidized low income housing, and others.
 The California section 8 housing program is also administered from this location, however the waiting list is extensive and oftentimes closed due to demand.

 Catholic Charities runs a rental assistance program known as Older Adult Services and Intervention System, or OASIS.
 Case managers will work with residents, with a focus on seniors, in helping them avoid evictions, find more affordable housing, or pay rent, deposits, or down payments for a new home or apartment.
 The charity mailing address is 1531 James M. Wood Blvd., Los Angeles, California 90015, telephone number (213) 251-3400.

 City of Culver City residents have options available to them too.
 Dial (310) 253-5780.
 As far as housing aid, some of the services offered to low income and working poor, as well as the unemployed, include a rental subsidy program through Section 8 housing vouchers from HUD.
 There is also a Redevelopment Agency rental Assistance Program.
-In addition, landlord/tenant dispute resolution services are provided to the low to moderate income as well.
+In addition, free landlord/tenant dispute resolution services are provided to the low to moderate income as well.
 More on help with rent.

 PATH Beyond Shelter helps walk-ins as well as low income families, immigrants and others that have referrals.
-Everything from income subsidized homes to rent help, free landlord-tenant mediation and more is offered.
+Everything from income subsidized homes or apartments in LA to rent help, free landlord-tenant mediation and more is offered.
 Case management is always a focus too.
-People Assisting The Homeless (PATH), is a non-profit agency that assists people facing an eviction as well as the homeless population in the city of Los Angeles.

 • There is also a PATH Beyond Shelter program at 11243 Glenoaks Boulevard, Pacoima, CA 91331 (phone (818) 834-4885) as well as South Los Angeles II (address is 5101 South Broadway, Los Angeles, CA 90037, call (323) 644-2216).

 Homeless Outreach Program has four locations in the county.
 They help the low income, seniors, disabled and vulnerable locate housing.
 Or apply for ongoing, recurring monthly rent assistance.
 Main office is at 5715 S Broadway, Los Angeles, CA 90037.
-Phone (323) 948-0444.
-Call (844) 422-5577
+Phone (323) 948-0444 or call (844) 422-5577

-Los Angeles Community Service and Family Center offers help in crisis.
-Everything from rental or mortgage assistance to electric bill help, budgeting and more.
+Get help with rent in LA CountyLos Angeles Community Service and Family Center offers help in crisis.
+Everything from rental or mortgage assistance to electric bill help, budgeting for tenants and more.
 Veterans, single parents, immigrants and the low income can use the center at 2116 Arlington Ave, Los Angeles, CA 90018.
 Dial (213) 222-1237 or (323) 737-3900

 Kingdom Causes Bellflower helps with move in costs only.
 Applicants need to provide that they are financially stable.
 If qualified, everything from first months rent to security or utility deposit help is offered.
 There may even be volunteers to help people move or gently used furniture.
 Location is 16429 Bellflower Blvd., Bellflower, California.
 Call 562-804-2189